Tsunami014/Blaze-Sudio/readme.md

 Things to note:
 1. # **<u>still in progress</u>**
-5. This project comes with 3 python libraries built into it; [pyguix](https://github.com/DarthData410/PyGames-pyguix), Pyldtk and [textboxify](https://github.com/hnrkcode/TextBoxify/tree/master).
+2. This project comes with 3 python libraries built into it; [pyguix](https://github.com/DarthData410/PyGames-pyguix), [Pyldtk](https://github.com/hpparvi/ldtk) and [textboxify](https://github.com/hnrkcode/TextBoxify/tree/master).
 This is for a couple of reasons:
     1. (the main big one) It can't be installed with pip (maybe it got taken down?
 I don't know)
     2. I don't have to wory about dependancy issues with those two packages
     3. I can modify it myself
     4. You guys don't have to install another package
     5. It won't ever change (unless I change it myself)

-TODO: get link to Pyldtk

 Please join our Discord server here: [![Discord server link](https://badgen.net/discord/members/xr3phyEZtv?label=Discord&icon=discord)](https://discord.gg/xr3phyEZtv) for any information, queries, bugs, conversations, etc. that you may have!